GaboDimitrov/track-api/README.md

 2. Make sure that the DATABASE_URL is set to `postgres://postgres:password@postgres:5432/trackdb`
 3. Run docker compose up --build

-Docker will run the production build, so no hot reload will be applied
+This will start PostgreSQL in a container and build the application.
+Please note that hot reload will not be applied during this process.

 ## Usage